 Olefin (polypropylene) fiber is one of the most stain resistant fibers used in carpeting.
 It naturally repels almost any substance, even bleach.
 Olefin’s drawback, however, is in oil-based substances.
-Olefin attracts and absorbs oil, which can leave a stain in the carpet.
+Olefin attracts and absorbs oil, which can leave a stain on the carpet.
 Furthermore, the oily residue in the fibers attracts dirt, causing the carpet to become soiled.

 Olefin should not be used in areas where spills of oily substances are likely to occur.

-Nylon fiber is one of the strongest fibers used in carpeting, and is a favorite in high-performance commercial carpet.
+Nylon fiber is one of the strongest fibers used in carpeting and is a favorite in high-performance commercial carpet.
 Unfortunately, nylon does not inherently have stain protection, so it relies on the manufacturing process to receive its protection.
 The most effective method of increasing nylon’s stain resistance is in the dye method known as solution dyeing.
 Solution-dyed fiber offers the highest level of stain protection.
-In traditional dyeing methods, the fiber is first manufactured, and then dyed the desired color.
-In the solution-dyed method, the color is added directly into the fiber, so that the fiber is manufactured directly into the desired color.
+In traditional dyeing methods, the fiber is first manufactured and then dyed the desired color.
+In the solution-dyed method, the color is added directly to the fiber, so that the fiber is manufactured directly into the desired color.
 The color goes all the way through to the fiber’s core, and therefore cannot be removed (by bleach) or altered (by another colored substance).
 Thus, solution-dyed nylon is an excellent choice for a commercial carpet.